Wagashi Master Junichi Mitsubori 三堀純一 in Toronto

 Toronto was the first city in North America to have the privilege of inviting Mr. Mitsubori.

 Junichi Mitsubori belongs to the third generation of wagashi artisans.
-He was also the president of Japanese Sweets Association Board 日本スィーツ協会.
+He was also the director of Japanese Sweets Association Board 日本スィーツ協会.

 1974 August 17, Mr. Mitsubori was born in Kanagawa Prefecture, Yokosuka.